Akal Takht Jathedar gives 24-hr ultimatum for release of Sikhs held following crackdown on Amritpal Singh | Law-Order

 He said it would be wrong to say that there was a threat to national security due to the Sikhs who have been detained.

-The Jatehdar claimed around 400 Sikh youths had been ''arrested'' and 198 had been released.
+The Jatehdar claimed that around 400 Sikh youths had been ''arrested'' and 198 had been released.

 But the Sikh community wanted release of all arrested Sikhs, he said.